 Thorlabs educational optical tweezers kit is designed for classroom, lab, and other educational uses.
 It features a visible laser light source and an objective that does not require oil immersion.
 The CMOS viewing camera can be connected to a PC for demonstration use.
 The entire system is mounted on a 30 cm x 60 cm (1' x 2') aluminum breadboard and can be easily moved without needing realignment.

 The EDU-OT2(/M) is an updated version of the EDU-OT1(/M) kit with several changes for improved assembly and performance.
 The laser segment updates include an SR9A-DB9 strain relief cable and LTN330-A variable collimator to simplify the mounting and collimation of the trapping laser.
 The laser segment also has CP09 removable cage plates to allow the beam expander to be removed for easier lens adjustment.
 This previous-generation item is not available for individual purchase.
 If replacement is needed, the CP45 Cage Plate can be used.
 The microscope system was updated with SM1CPL10 lens tube couplers and shorter cage rods to simplify assembly and adjustment, while a 70:30 (R:T) beamsplitter cube directs more laser power to the trap.
 For finer resolution on the Z-axis of the sample stage, the micrometer-driven MT1(/M) has been exchanged for the adjuster screw-driven MT1B(/M).

 Laser and Microscope System

 The EDU-OT2(/M) kit uses a L658P040 658 nm laser diode as the trap laser source.
 This 40 mW visible laser allows the spot to be easily observed through the microscope during operation for intuitive classroom demonstrations.
 The laser is focused through a Zeiss 63X, 0.8 NA objective, which also serves as the objective for the microscope.
-Sample illumination is accomplished using an MCWHL5 white LED, and the sample is viewed through a Thorlabs DCC1645C color CMOS camera.
+Sample illumination is accomplished using a previous generation MCWHL5 white LED, and the sample is viewed through a Thorlabs DCC1645C color CMOS camera.
 The laser, microscope, and optical path of the optical tweezers kit are shown below to the left.

 Sample Positioning System